AndrewWarrington33/AndrewWarrington33.github.io/_portfolio/biostat.md

 boxplot(ovx$Growth..mm., main = "Change in Body Length of OVX Lizards", ylab = "Growth (mm)", col = "green")
 ```

-The histogram and box plot visualizations indicate a uni-modal, right-skewed distribution.
-There are at least 3 high outliers and at least
+- The histogram and box plot visualizations indicate a uni-modal, right-skewed distribution.
-2 low outliers.
+- There are at least 3 high outliers and at least 2 low outliers.
-The center appears to be around 2.0 mm of growth, with a mean value of 2.309 mm, and a median value of 2.0 mm of growth.The mean being of higher value than the median is also indicative of a right-skewed distribution.
+- The center appears to be around 2.0 mm of growth, with a mean value of 2.309 mm, and a median value of 2.0 mm of growth.
+- The mean being of higher value than the median is also indicative of a right-skewed distribution.

 ## Growth (in mm) 5 number summary for the sham group: